Cuvieronius: Ecology

-Many gomphothere remains in South America historically referred to Cuvieronius actually refer to Notiomastodon, with many previous studies simply labeling fossils one or the other depending on location.
-Considering only localities definitely identified as Cuvieronius, the range of Cuvieronius in South America is now considered to span the high Andes from Ecuador in the north, to Bolivia in the south, with the localities in the southern Andes in Chile and Argentina now thought to belong to Notiomastodon.
+Extinction

 Cuvieronius was extirpated from South America by the end of the Late Pleistocene, with its youngest dates on the continent being around 44,000 years ago, before the arrival of people.

-Extinction

-Curiveronius became extinct at the end of the Pleistocene, approximately 12,000 years ago as part of the end-Pleistocene extinction event, simultaneously alongside most other large animals across the Americas.
+Cuvieronius became extinct in southern North America and Central America at the end of the Pleistocene, approximately 12,000 years ago as part of the end-Pleistocene extinction event, simultaneously alongside most other large animals across the Americas.
 The extinction of Cuvieronius and other megafauna postdates human arrival in the Americas, which occurred several thousand years prior.
-At the El Fin del Mundo kill site in Sonora, Mexico, remains of an individual of Cuvierionius and another indeterminate gomphothere were found associated with Clovis spear points, suggesting that hunting may have played a role in its extinction.
+At the El Fin del Mundo kill site in Sonora, Mexico, remains of an individual of Cuvieronius and another indeterminate gomphothere were found associated with Clovis spear points, suggesting that hunting may have played a role in its extinction.
 The site was initially suggested to date to 13,390 years Before Present, however this date was later contested, and the site may be younger than this.
-Some authors suggest that the species may have survived into the early Holocene in Central America, based on radiocarbon dated remains from southern-central Guatemala, though this dating is based on enamel tooth apatite, which is more prone to date-altering contamination than dates based on collagen.
+Some authors suggest that the species may have survived into the early Holocene in Central America, based on a molar and tusk from the La Estanzuela site in southern-central Guatemala that have been radiocarbon dated to 11,206–11,163 years Before Present (9,256–9,213 calibrated years BC), and 11,067–10,743 years Before Present (9,117–8,793 calibrated years BC) respectively, though this dating is based on enamel tooth apatite, which is more prone to date-altering contamination than dates based on collagen.